 If your employer, union or disability insurance provider discontinues your coverage, you should consult an experienced ERISA benefits lawyer immediately.
 If you are approaching the expiration date of short-term coverage but your disabling condition persists, you should consult one of our short-term disability benefits attorneys to discuss your legal options as soon as possible.

-We are advocates for disabled workers, and we bring more than 30 years of experience to your case.
-Based in Chicago, Illinois, we have a reputation for resolving disputes in favor of plaintiffs in litigation insurance companies throughout the Midwest and across the U.S.
+We are advocates for disabled workers, and we bring over 60 years of combined legal experience to your case.
+Based in Chicago, we have a reputation for resolving disputes in favor of plaintiffs in litigation insurance companies across the U.S.